Click here for the home page

 The Pyramid Age

-Under Sanakht's brother, Zoser, the royal burial place made such a dramatic transformation that we now regard him as the founder of the Old Kingdom.
-By this time the nobles had gotten so rich that they built mastabas for themselves, too.
-Zoser was up to meeting this challenge, because his vizier was a genius named Imhotep, a Renaissance man who was also a priest, a sculptor, a scribe, a scientist, an engineer, and a physician.(9) Zoser commissioned Imhotep to build a majestic tomb--the world's oldest known stone structure, an eternal house that would reach to the heavens.
+Now we come to the stars of the dynasty, Djoser and Imhotep!
+Under them, the royal burial place made the most dramatic transformation in Egyptian history.
+This happened because by the early III dynasty, the nobles had gotten so rich that they were building mastabas for themselves, too.
+Well, Djoser was up to meeting this challenge, because his vizier was a genius named Imhotep, a Renaissance man who was also a priest, a sculptor, a scribe, a scientist, an engineer, and a physician.(9) Like any good pharaoh, Djoser got work started on his grave as soon as possible, preferably once the festivities surrounding his coronation were finished.
+Thus, Djoser commissioned Imhotep to build him a majestic tomb--an eternal house that would reach to the heavens, and stand out against the tombs of the nobles around it.

-To build this mausoleum Imhotep fetched granite, basalt and quartz from Aswan, at the southern border of the country; for an outer coating he selected a fine, white limestone, which came from the hills of Tura, just across the Nile from Sakkara.
-Peasants were conscripted in droves to carve the stone, transport it on barges to Sakkara, and drag it into place on wooden rollers or sleds.
-The architectural design, which was changed more than once before it was finished, consisted of six mastabas, stacked one on top of another, each one smaller than the ones below it.
-This produced a ziggurat-like tower more than 200 feet tall known as the Step Pyramid; the shape was meant to be a spiritual image of a "stairway to Heaven."
-Around it was built a mile-long wall and an elaborate temple, and under the pyramid was the king's burial chamber and a maze of galleries crammed with more than 40,000 stone vases holding funerary offerings.
+The first way this mausoleum stood out was that it was made of stone, not bricks; this would be the oldest freestanding stone structure in the world.
+From Aswan, at the southern border of the country, Imhotep fetched granite, basalt and quartz; for an outer coating he selected fine, white limestone, which came from the hills of Tura, just across the Nile from Saqqara.
+Peasants were conscripted in droves to carve the stones into blocks, transport them on barges to Saqqara, and drag them into place on wooden rollers or sleds.
+At first they just built an oversized mastaba, but over time Imhotep and Djoser grew more ambitious, and they changed the architectural design more than once.
+In the end the structure they built was six mastabas, stacked one on top of another, each one smaller than the ones below it.
+This was the first pyramid, a ziggurat-like tower more than 200 feet tall.
+Today we call it the Step Pyramid; the shape was meant to look like a "Stairway to Heaven."
+Around it was built a mile-long wall, enclosing an enormous courtyard.
+Next to the pyramid was a small rectangular building, which we believe was a chapel.
+In the chapel was a painted limestone statue of the king, the oldest lifesize statue ever found in Egypt.
+Under the pyramid was the king's burial chamber and a maze of galleries crammed with more than 40,000 stone jars, vases and cups holding funerary offerings.

 the Step Pyramid